zack-bitcoin/ggg/README.md

 # ggg
 GnuGoGui

 This is a for connecting gnugo to the browser so that you can play go against an AI.
+You need to have gnugo installed first to use this software.

 To change the difficulty, amount of ram used, etc, update the src/constants.erl file.